jake-wickstrom/tabletop-tracker/app/lib/watermelon/README.md

 1) Update schema
 - Edit `schema.ts` and add a `tableSchema` entry.
 - Bump the `version` number when changing schema.
+Provide a WatermelonDB migration when changing schema in production.
+During early development, a reset may be acceptable.
 - Index query-heavy fields with `isIndexed: true`.
 - Prefer numbers for timestamps (epoch ms) on the client.